auth0/docs/articles/api-auth/apis.md

 - With RS256 you are sure that only the holder of the private key (Auth0) can sign tokens, while anyone can check if the token is valid using the public key.

-- Under HS256, If the private key is compromised you would have to re-deploy the API with the new secret.
-With RS256 you can request a token that is valid for multiple audiences.
+- Under HS256, if the secret key is compromised (e.g. by the client) you would have to re-deploy the API with the new secret.

+- With RS256 you can request a token that is valid for multiple audiences.

 - With RS256 you can implement key rotation without having to re-deploy the API with the new secret.